 Irrigate thoroughly with hot normal salt solution and mop out with sterile gauze.
-With a grooved director explore all the parts of the cavity for a diverticulum (Fig. 329).
+With a grooved director explore all the parts of the cavity for a diverticulum (Fig. 253).

-If necessary make a counter-opening.
-Tie such of the larger vessels as are divided and place several large drains (Fig. 330).
+If necessary make a counteropening.
+Tie such of the larger vessels as are divided and place several large drains (Fig. 254).
 Change the dressing twice daily, irrigating each time with hot normal salt solution.

 About the eighth day, smaller drains may replace those first employed and these are usually unnecessary after two weeks.
 Watch the temperature closely.
-It is rises, there is a retention of pus, the site is not sufficiently drained, or there is a new infection.
+If it rises, there is a retention of pus, the site is not sufficiently drained, or there is a new infection.

-DIFFUSE PHLEGMON OF THE ARM
+DIFFUSE PHLEGMON OF THE ARM.